Myles Straw Player Props: Guardians vs. Athletics

-The Cleveland Guardians, including Myles Straw (hitting .257 in his past 10 games, with two doubles and five walks), battle starter Paul Blackburn and the Oakland Athletics at Progressive Field, Wednesday at 7:10 PM ET.
+The Cleveland Guardians, including Myles Straw (hitting .212 in his past 10 games, with a double and five walks), take on starting pitcher JP Sears and the Oakland Athletics at Progressive Field, Thursday at 1:10 PM ET.

-In his most recent appearance, he went 1-for-3 with a double against the Athletics.
+In his previous game he had a one-hit performance (1-for-4) against the Athletics.

 Myles Straw Game Info & Props vs. the Athletics